Jesus in the Talmud: As a sorcerer with disciples

 Sanhedrin 43a relates the trial and execution of Jesus and his five disciples.
 Here, Jesus is a sorcerer who has enticed other Jews to apostasy.
 A herald is sent to call for witnesses in his favour for forty days before his execution.
 No one comes forth and in the end he is stoned and hanged on the Eve of Passover.
-His five disciples, named Matai, Nekai, Netzer, Buni, and Todah are then tried.
+His five disciples, named Mattai, Nakai, Netzer, Buni, and Todah are then tried.
 Word play is made on each of their names, and they are executed.
 It is mentioned that leniency could not be applied because of Jesus' influence with the royal government (malkhut).